frippz/frippz.se/_posts/2016-02-04-fixing-blurry-text-on-hardware-accelerated-elements.md

 ---
 title: Fixing blurry text on hardware accelerated elements
 description: A quick fix to prevent blurry text when applying translate3d on elements
-excerpt: A customer project I was working had the need for animated bubbles with text in them.
-They were working as information overlays and needed to move around smoothly.
+excerpt: A customer project I was working on had the need for animated bubbles with text in them.
+They were used as information overlays and needed to move around smoothly.
+To accomplish this, all you need to do is …

 tags: css3,html5
 layout: post
 published: 2016-02-04